ian/0xPhotos/README.md

 Architecture:

 - NFT 721 asset contract
+- NFT 721 license contract
+- Superfluid Tradeable Cashflow contract
-- React-based NFT marketplace \* Maybe a CDN to deliver images?
+- React-based NFT website + marketplace

 Technologies

+- Polygon: All contracts and NFTs (minting + marketplace) are on Polygon instead of L1.
+- IPFS: We store all assets and licenses on IPFS.
-- Moralis for web3 API
+- Moralis: Moralis is our API for interacting with the blockchain.
-- Superfluid for streaming UDSC
-- IPFS for storage media
+- Superfluid: Anyone who licenses content opens a SuperFluid stream paying the NFT's owner.
+- Covalent: NFT indexing and metadata.
-- Covalent for NFT indexing \* Next.js for frontend
+- Next.js for frontend
+- Truffle and Remix for Solidity development